Sustainable and ethical investing – what are the differences?

 There are many ways that fund managers can objectively measure how a company is performing in ESG terms.
 These include:

-- whether it pays a living wage
+• whether it pays the living wage

-- its energy efficiency, environmental impact and what it is doing to help fight climate change
+• its energy efficiency, environmental impact and what it is doing to help fight climate change.

 Ethical investing explained